Best Solar Panels 2018 - Latest Solar Cell Technology

 Relatively new in solar panel technology are integrated power (DC) optimisers, these are small electronic devices that can detect and bypass shaded or poor performing cells that can reduce the output of a solar array.
 Tigo and SolarEdge have produced add-on power optimisers for a few years, in recent times some panel manufacturers are developing integrated optimisers within the junction box of the panel.

 Jinko Solar's Eagle MX solar panels use Maxim Integrated optimiser chips.
 Maxim Integrated smart chips do more than add-on optimisers dividing the solar panel into three strings of cells enabling a panel to function at the optimum MPPT voltage even when shaded.

 Solar Panel and Solar Cell Strength

-Besides advancements in cell efficiency new technologies are being developed to improve reliability and performance over the expected 25-year life of a solar panel.
-The roof of a home especially in the harsh Australian climate can be an extreme place for a delicate electronic device like a solar panel to survive. great variations in temperature and vibrations from strong winds can cause micro-cracks, hot spots and potential induced degradation resulting in reduced performance or complete failure.
+Besides advancements in cell efficiency, new technologies are being developed to improve reliability and performance over the expected 25-year life of a solar panel.
+The roof of a home especially in the harsh Australian climate can be an extreme place for a delicate electronic device like a solar panel to survive.
+Significant variations in temperature and vibrations from strong winds can cause micro-cracks, hot spots and potential induced degradation resulting in reduced performance or complete failure.

-High Efficiency N-type Silicon Solar Cells
+High-Efficiency N-type Silicon Solar Cells

 One of the most reliable and efficient technologies applied to solar panel design is the N-type Monocrystalline cell.
 In 2017 the P-type solar cell was the dominant player in the panel market with over 81% of panels using the P-type structure.
 As panel manufacturing costs come down and panel efficiency continues to increase its likely that N-type panels will become more popular in the future.